hrishikesh-madgundi/call-a-taxi/Backend/README.md

 ## Security

 * Passwords are hashed with bcrypt before storage.
-* On successful registration, a JWT token is returned.
+* On successful registration and login, a JWT token is returned.
 Use this token in the `Authorization` header (`Bearer <token>`) for protected routes.
+* Tokens are blacklisted upon logout and expire after 24 hours.

 ---

-*Feel free to extend this README with additional endpoints and setup instructions as your project grows.*
+## Features Developed

+1. **User Registration**: Allows users to register with their first name, last name, email, and password.
+2. **User Login**: Authenticates users and provides a JWT token for session management.
+3. **Get User Profile**: Retrieves the profile of the authenticated user.
+4. **User Logout**: Logs out the user by blacklisting the token.
+5. **Token Blacklisting**: Ensures logged-out tokens cannot be reused.
+6. **Password Hashing**: Secures user passwords using bcrypt.
+7. **Validation**: Validates user input for registration and login using `express-validator`.
+8. **Authentication Middleware**: Protects routes by verifying JWT tokens.

+---